395t/review-assignments/_summaries/rogers2020a_2.md

 **Improvements to Training**
 - Use larger batches
-- Train lower layers first and then retrain the whole model - faster training time
+- Train lower layers first and then retrain the whole model leads to faster training time

 **Improvements to Pretraining Data**

 Larger pretraining datasets, longer training, including linguistic information in the data, and considering structured knowledge such as knowledge base or entites when training.

 ### Improvements on Fine-tuning